 - a) Super World NIT Winner must validate by participating in ONE (1) of the following Championship Play Tournaments: State, Super Regional or World Series. - b) Super World NIT 2nd Place berth must validate by participating in state and either the Super Regional or World Series.
-3rd Place berth is awarded when Super World NIT has 16+ teams, these berths may be passed to a team that has at least a 2-2 record. - c) Combo Super World NIT berth (s) Elite/Gold, Gold/Silver, Silver/Bronze NIT'S the top two (2) in each class will receive a Super World Berth and the travel will be retained by the respective classifications, Third (3rd) berth is given with 16+ teams. - d) State Championship berth(s) must validate by participating in either the Super Regional or World Series.
+3rd Place berth is awarded when Super World NIT has 16+ teams, these berths may be passed to a team that has at least a 2-2 record.

+- c) Combo Super World NIT berth (s) Elite/Gold, Gold/Silver, Silver/Bronze NIT'S the top two (2) in each class will receive a Super World Berth and the travel will be retained by the respective classifications, Third (3rd) berth is given with 16+ teams. - d) State Championship berth(s) must validate by participating in either the Super Regional or World Series.
 States that run multiple states (East, West, South, North and Super State) will be able to award a Super berth to each champion.
 At the State, directors may give additional Super World Series berths.
 If there are 12+ teams, a 2nd berth is awarded and if there are 20+ teams, a 3rd berth is awarded.
 These berths may be passed to any team that has at least a 2-2 record. - e) Super Regional Two (2) berths will receive a direct berth to the World Series and Super World Series.
 Third (3rd) berth with 16+ teams. - f) World Series Three (3) or top 30% berths will receive a direct berth to the Super World Series.
-NO PASS DOWNS

-EXCEPTION: In World Series with 12 or fewer teams the 3 awarded berths can be passed down until accepted but to no 0-2record teams.
+NO PASS DOWNS EXCEPTION: In World Series with 12 or fewer teams the 3 awarded berths can be passed down until accepted but to no 0-2record teams.

-EXCEPTION: Women's Silver and Bronze teams get a Super World Berth for participating in Qualifier, State and World.
-Women's GOLD get a berth if they have membership paid and roster online by 8/1 plus the roster must meet the gold point value. - g) Participation Berth awarded must validate by participating in a state championship plus four (4) qualifiers or Super NIT's and either Super Regional or World Series. - h) Spring, Fall and Winter States DO NOT validate World or Super World berths.
+Participation Berth awarded must validate by participating in a state championship plus four (4) qualifiers or Super NIT's and either Super Regional or World Series.

+g) Spring, Fall, and Winter States DO NOT validate World or Super World berths.
 Winter, Spring and Fall Worlds DO NOT validate Super Worlds.